GaryStu/GodcheckerScrapper/README.md

 ![Master table schema cannot be displayed](images/schema.png "Master schema")

 Most of the data extracted have missing values except for  `name` and `mythology`.
-Since the data are used by a historian to write a book on Religions and Mythology through time.
-I decided to create a `VIEW` for every single mythology / religion.
+Since the data are used by a historian to write a book on Religions and Mythology through time, I decided to create a `VIEW` for every single mythology / religion.
 This helps the historian to focus on the particular mythology / religion while writing a chapter about it.
 For example, if the historian would like to search for all the evil polynesian gods, he just needs to query:
 ```sql
 SELECT name from polynesian_gods WHERE good_evil in ('NOT OKAY', 'BAD', 'TOTALLY EVIL');
 ```